obranT/lucid-dream-site/README.md

   <header>
     <h1>Lucid Dreaming</h1>
     <h2>What is <b>Lucid dreaming?</b></h2>
-    <p>Put simply, lucid dreaming is a dream in which, while dreaming, you realize you are dreaming.</p>
+    <p>Put simply, lucid dreaming is a dream in which, while dreaming, you realize you are dreaming. <br>
+      Lucid dreamers report that these dreams can feel <em>more</em> real than waking life, where sights, sounds and even smells can be intense in lucid dreams.</p>
     <h2><em>Why</em> learn to lucid dream?</h2>
     </header>
     <img src="20190315_131749.jpg" alt="forest" height='450' width='850'>